imaginatelabs/cruxus/README.md

 3. Run `bundle install` to get all the gems you need
 4. Add radial to your path e.g.
   `export PATH=$PATH:/path/to/radial/lib`
-5. Run `cx` to test installation
+5. Run `rad` to test installation

 Note: Radial requires Ruby 2.1 if you're using rvm or chruby there's a ruby version in the repo that will automatically set Ruby to the right version for you!

 ## Configuration
-Curxus can be configured by placing a ".cxconf" in the root of your project.
+Curxus can be configured by placing a ".radconf" in the root of your project.

 A basic git project using feature branching will only need to configure the following values.
 ```